learningequality/velox/docs/using-velox.md

 `launch` function accepts two configurable parameters:
 - `learners` — number of learner users to simulate (defaults to `30`)
 - `run_time` — number of seconds during which Velox will be sending HTTP requests to Kolibri (defaults to `600`)
+- `url` this is an optional parameter to pass the url of the

 ## Run using a Kolibri development environment